Our Board

 Toria Brett has been coming to Vinalhaven her whole life, thanks to great-grandparents who built a house on the island more than 100 years ago.
-When her mother built a winterized house next door in 1993, Toria started spending larger chunks of time on island.
-Eventually, she moved to Portland, Maine, where she was a journalist for The Associated Press, covering state and national news for many years.
+In 1993, Toria moved to Portland, Maine, where she was a journalist for The Associated Press, covering state and national news for many years.
 She now lives in western Mass., where she has worked as a freelance reporter for People magazine, AP and other publications.
 In the last several years, Toria has switched writing gears and is now working on fiction.
-Toria spends time on Vinalhaven with her family, including daughters, Sophia and Lila Schaefer, who volunteer for VLT and attend college in Maine.
-A member of the VLT Development Committee, Toria enjoys all the trails, but is most likely to be found on Tip Toe.
+A member of the VLT development and communication committees, Toria enjoys all the trails, but is most likely to be found on Middle Tip Toe.

 Hillary Bunker is a Vinalhaven native and loves getting outside to hike, bike, kayak, snowshoe and snowboard.
 She also loves gardening, reading, knitting and spending time with her husband and family.
 She enjoys traveling to Saddleback mountain and Acadia National Park each year with her husband.
 She is currently attending Southern New Hampshire University Online working towards a bachelor’s degree in accounting and works as the bookkeeper at the Vinalhaven School.